 Please consider bringing the members of your household who directly interact with your pet so that they can hear the clinician’s diagnosis and recommendations and ask any questions.

-It is not recommended to bring small children to the appointment for safety.
+It is not recommended to bring small children to the appointment for safety and due to appointment length.

 What to expect:

-At the initial behavior consultation, Dr. Rigterink will spend time with you and your family to gather more information in order to make a diagnosis and treatment plan that is tailored to your family and your pet.
-She also will observe your pet to gain insight into his/her behavior problem in a safe manner.
+At the initial behavior consultation, our team will spend time with you and your family to gather more information in order to make a diagnosis and treatment plan that is tailored to your family and your pet.
+We also will observe your pet to gain insight into his/her behavior problem in a safe manner.

-Dr. Rigterink will discuss the diagnosis and prognosis, as well as safety, management, and behavior modification.
-In some cases, she may recommend anti-anxiety medication in addition to the behavior modification plan.
+Our team will discuss the diagnosis and prognosis, as well as safety, management, and behavior modification.
+In some cases, anti-anxiety medication may be recommended in addition to the behavior modification plan.
 Any medical problems that may be contributing to your pet’s behavior problem also will be discussed.

 You will be provided with a detailed, written summary of the consultation.
 A copy will be emailed or faxed to your primary care veterinarian.